fyceu/DISA-STIG-Implementation/README.md

 ## Objective

-The objective of this project was to intentionally deploy an insecure Windows 10 virtual machine and remediate identified security misconfigurations using **DISA STIG ([Windows 10 v3r1](https://stigaview.com/products/win10/v3r1))** guidance.
+The objective of this project was to intentionally deploy an insecure Windows 10 virtual machine and remediate identified security misconfigurations using **DISA STIG** guidance ([Windows 10 v3r1](https://stigaview.com/products/win10/v3r1)).

 The goal was to strengthen hands-on experience with:
 - Writing and troubleshooting **PowerShell** remediation scripts